andrewjw/site/_posts/2011-10-21-beating-google-with-couchdb-celery-and-whoosh-part-8.md

 you give me a credit somewhere.

 When you've downloaded the code it should prove to be quite simple to get running.
 First you'll need to edit settings.py.
-It should work out of the box, but you should change the <tt>USER_AGENT</tt> setting to something unique.
-You may also want to adjust some of the other settings, such as the database connection or CouchDB urls.n To set up the CouchDB views type <tt>python manage.py update_couchdb</tt>.
+It should work out of the box, but you should change the `USER_AGENT` setting to something unique.
+You may also want to adjust some of the other settings, such as the database connection or CouchDB urls.n To set up the CouchDB views type `python manage.py update_couchdb`.

 Next, to run the celery daemon you'll need to type the following two commands:
 {% highlight bash %}